flow-diff/FlowPlusDiff/README.md

 ## Experimental Results

 The evaluation results for all experiments are provided in the `main_pth/` directory.

-The following CSV files contain the evaluation metrics for each of the **five random seeds** used in our experiments:
+Each CSV file corresponds to one random seed and reports the evaluation metrics for all benchmark datasets.

 ```text
 main_pth/